16 Credits CERT3136, Academic Catalog 2025-2026

 This course is designed to introduce students to current practices for establishing a commercial vineyard and maintaining its health and productivity once established.
 Topics covered include varietal selection, site preparation, equipment, site selection, first season establishment, vine growth development and training, trellis systems, vine propagation, weed control and vine disease control.
 Field practicum sessions consisting of 32 hours of hands-on experience will be scheduled in area vineyards.
 (Prerequisites: None)

-VITI1213 Regional Vineyard Management (2 Credits)
+VITI1213 Regional Vineyard Management (2 credits)

 This course is a general survey of vineyard management in the general wine growing regions in the Continental United States.
 The course covers management of the mature vineyard from region to region and builds on the topics covered prerequisite courses.
 (Prerequisites: VITI 1111 and one of the following VITI 1113, VITI 1114, VITI 1115)